 - 1. Purging bolt - 2.
 Gasket - Start the engine and rev it up approximately twenty times while momentarily creating exhaust system back pressure by blocking the end of the muffler with a shop towel. - 8.
 Stop the engine and allow the exhaust pipe to cool. - 9.
-Install the purging bolt and tighten it.
+Install the purging bolt and tighten it to the specified torque.